 Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

-Over 11 million people are internally displaced in their own country, and half of the population is dependent on humanitarian aid – the war in Sudan is one of the worst crises of our time.
-The Sudan Armed Forces (SAF) and the Rapid Support Forces (RSF) paramilitary forces have been fighting each other since April 15, 2023.
-New analyses show that famine is raging in parts of North Darfur.
-Displaced families in the Zamzam camp are particularly affected by this most severe form of hunger
+Nearly 7 million people are displaced within their own country, and well over half of the population is dependent on aid – Sudan is suffering a humanitarian crisis.
+Since spring 2023, the army and the paramilitary Rapid Support Forces (RSF) have been fighting each other.
+Analyses show that extreme hunger is prevailing in parts of North Darfur.

 The victims are the local civilian population.
-More than 26,000 have been killed, millions have fled in fear of the violence and many do not have sufficient access to food and water.
-The fighting prevents people from heading out into the streets, stocking up on food, or doing agricultural work.
+Millions have fled out of fear of violence, and many lack adequate access to food and water.
+The fighting prevents people from going out into the streets, obtaining food supplies, or even engaging in agricultural activities.
+Welthungerhilfe is on the ground, providing emergency relief.

 Mathias Mogge, Generalsekretär der Welthungerhilfe, besucht ein Camp für Binnenflüchtlinge in Port Sudan, Sudan.